 Investing and Rental Property Management are Not the Same Thing

 There are property managers that own no investment property and there are also investors who can’t even manage their sock drawer, never mind a rental property.
 There are also a lot of people who do both with varying degrees of success.
 Ultimately, you will need to decide if you should manage your properties, or if you should hire someone to do it.
 Either way, you know they are not the same thing.

 The first point I would like to make is simply that you really don’t have to deal with tenants if you don’t want to.
-So the first answer to the question “How to deal with the tenants” is “Don’t, if you don’t want to to.”
+So the first answer to the question “How to deal with the tenants” is “Don’t if you don’t want to.”
 OK Eric, great advice….